-- Identify key restorative principles and practices. - Articulate the problem in each of the case studies; assess traditional responses to these problems and the legal environment within which they take place; and identify the potential of Restorative Justice. - Describe the application of RJ in criminal justice, educational, and community settings, identifying and assessing legal challenges and possibilities. - Experience restorative processes for community building and responsive to harm. - Practice introspection through course exercises. - Introduce and/or enhance fundamental skills and professional ethics that restorative practitioners need to practice.
+- Identify key restorative principles and practices. - Describe the application of RJ in criminal justice, educational, and community settings, identifying and assessing legal challenges and possibilities. - Experience restorative processes for community building and responsive to harm. - Practice introspection through course exercises. - Introduce and/or enhance fundamental skills and professional ethics that restorative practitioners need to practice.